Airline payments: 2025 in review

 Flexible payments democratise air travel

 One tangible shift was the growing availability of buy now, pay later.
-BNPL by late 2024 had gained significant traction, with at least 31 airlines offering Uplift and major carriers like United, Emirates and Southwest offering integrated instalment options.
+By late 2024, BNPL had gained significant traction, with at least 31 airlines offering Uplift and major carriers like United, Emirates and Southwest offering integrated instalment options.
 In 2025, though, it truly went mainstream.

 Airlines as fintechs